 Need a place to put your dry clothes or car keys?
-Simply drop your items in the race bag you receive at the Health & Fitness Expo (or your own personal bag) and drop your bag at the complimentary Gear Check area near the start line.
+Simply drop your items in the race bag you receive at Packet Pick Up (or your own personal bag) and drop your bag at the complimentary Gear Check area near the start line.

 We recommend that you DO NOT check your wallets or any other valuables into a Gear Check bag.